pyOpenSci/python-package-guide/documentation/index.md

-# Documentation for your Open Source Python Package: An Overview
+# Documentation for your Open Source Python Package

 ```{important}
 Please note that the tools discussed here are those that